ChildsplayOSU/bogl-docs/tutorials/glossary.md

 # Glossary

-:construction: Under construction :construction:

-This page is a list of terms and how they are defined in the context of the BoGL language.
+This page is a list of terms and their definitions in the context of the BoGL language.

 <!-- Sort the glossary terms alphabetically -->
 {% assign sorted-terms = site.data.glossary_terms | sort_natural: 'term' %}